-We derive by the traditional Algebraic Bethe Ansatz method the Bethe equations for the general open XXZ spin chain with non-diagonal boundary terms under the Nepomechie constraint \cite{nep2003}.
-The technical difficulties due to the breaking of $\mathsf{U}(1)$ symmetry and the absence of a reference state are overcome by an algebraic construction where the two-boundary Temperley-Lieb Hamiltonian is realised in a new $\Uq$-invariant spin chain involving infinite-dimensional Verma modules on the edges \cite{previouspaper}.
-The equivalence of the two Hamiltonians is established by proving Schur-Weyl duality between $\Uq$ and the two-boundary Temperley-Lieb algebra.
-In this framework, the Nepomechie condition turns out to have a simple algebraic interpretation in terms of quantum group fusion rules.
+\Abstract{We derive by the traditional algebraic Bethe ansatz method the Bethe equations for the general open XXZ spin chain with non-diagonal boundary terms under the Nepomechie constraint [\textit{J.~Phys.~A} \textbf{37} (2004), 433--440, arXiv:hep-th/0304092].
+The technical difficulties due to the breaking of $\mathsf{U}(1)$ symmetry and the absence of a reference state are overcome by an algebraic construction where the two-boundary Temperley--Lieb Hamiltonian is realised in a new $U_{\mathfrak{q}}\mathfrak{sl}_2$-invariant spin chain involving infinite-dimensional Verma modules on the edges [\textit{J.~High Energy Phys.} \textbf{2022} (2022), no.~11, 016, 64~pages, arXiv:2207.12772].
+The equivalence of the two Hamiltonians is established by proving Schur--Weyl duality between $U_{\mathfrak{q}}\mathfrak{sl}_2$ and the two-boundary Temperley--Lieb algebra.
+In this framework, the Nepomechie condition turns out to have a simple algebraic interpretation in terms of quantum group fusion rules.}